You’ll love this little trick for how to bake meatballs that are just as crispy and amazing as pan fried.

 Instructions

-- Preheat oven to 400°F. Line a baking sheet with parchment paper or aluminum foil and spray with cooking spray.
+- Preheat oven to 400°F. Line a baking sheet with aluminum foil* and spray with cooking spray.
 Set aside.

 - In a large bowl combine breadcrumbs, egg, onion, optional garlic, parsley, salt, and pepper.
 Mix thoroughly.